abstract

 Together they shift the mind out of alertness and into something closer to wonder.
 That state has a name too: awe.
 And it turns out, it's remarkably good for us.

-Unlike conventional screen media, Moving Paintings are structured to avoid the visual signals that keep the brain on alert.
+Unlike conventional screen media, Moving Paintings avoid the visual signals that keep the brain on alert.
 Here's what happens instead:

 Visual design principles